Watch: 4 mountain lions prowl Colorado neighborhood - NewsBreak

 The four cougars were spotted on the home security cameras around 10:30 p.m.
 In the video, you can see the lions enter the screen one by one until they eventually exit into the backyard.

-A homeowner living near Shaffers Crossing in Pine Junction shared on Facebook that she believed the same group of mountain lions attacked and killed her dog last week in the middle of the day.‘I have never felt so helpless in my life’: Alaska sled dog team attacked by moose for nearly an hour
+A homeowner living near Shaffers Crossing in Pine Junction shared on Facebook that she believed the same group of mountain lions attacked and killed her dog last week in the middle of the day.Bird flu found in New York, officials confirm

 Colorado Parks and Wildlife said it urges people to keep pets indoors at night and on leashes.